openvinotoolkit/openvino_notebooks/notebooks/113-image-classification-quantization/README.md

-# Accelerate Inference of NLP models with OpenVINO Post-Training Optimization Tool
+# Accelerate Inference of Mobilenet V2 Image Classification Model with OpenVINO Post-Training Optimization Tool

 This tutorial demostrates how to apply INT8 quantization to the Image classification model mobilenet-v2, using the [Post-Training Optimization